 The artisans behind the Paper Paste Living products are located in sunny Spain near Barcelona.
-The two factories are within 1km from one another, minimising any transportation between the facilities.
-Handwork is still apparent in the processes of both places, and together we strive for a green and efficient production set-up.
+Handwork is apparent in the processes, and together we strive for a green and efficient production set-up.

 A family-owned business that has been working with paper since 1892.
 Their story started with making toys, dolls and carnival masks using papier mache.
 More recently, they ventured into developing paper paste products, particularly mannequins.
 In 2009, the fourth generation owner Martí Pascual met John Penther, who made mannequins for the fashion industry.
 After a long process of trial and error, they were able to create the first full-body paper paste mannequin together.